TuckerLab @

 Rather than adhering to a rigid mission, we allow the science to guide us down the right path to advance human health.
 Nate's own journey began in the microscope room with zebrafish, transitioned to interpretation of population and familial genetics in cardiac disease, and has most recently journeyed into advanced molecular profiling and computational biology.
 We'd be disappointed if our focus does not adapt again as we continue to grow as a scientific team.

 We believe that the best discoveries emerge from the collective ambitions of individuals with complementary expertise and experiences.
-Our goal is to distill the very best of our experiences, fostering ambitious and rigorous collaborative science as an integrated team.
+Our goal is to foster ambitious and rigorous collaborative science as an integrated team.

-We only get one shot at this -- let's work on something awesome, together.
+We only get one shot at this -- let's work on something awesome.

 The Team